Filco306/img-to-chars/README.md

 ## Some additional notes

 This is not fully tested yet!
+I have tried on `.jpg`- and `.png`-files, and it seems to work okay on those file types.
 If you try to use it and it does not work, please submit an issue so I can improve it!